Dog Power and Dog Engines

 Back to Home PageBack to The Museum

 This page deals with a power source that is now long gone- animal power.
-In earier times horses and oxen walked in circles to grind corn, and a donkey in a giant hamster-wheel was used to draw water from the well in Dover castle.
+In earier times horses and oxen walked in circles to grind corn, and a donkey in a giant hamster-wheel was used to draw water from the wells in Dover and Carisbrooke castles.
 Dog-power, however, has always been limited in its application by the limited horsepower of the average dog.

 AN ENGLISH DOG-ENGINE: 1874